AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/segment-filter.md

 * **Referred by**\: Who are your top influencers?
 How many users were directly referred by others?
 * **Industry**\: If you are a B2B business, in which industries do your users work?
 Which trade organizations are worth joining?
 * **Survey responses**\: If you perform customer surveys, use the responses as segments for a deeper level of profiling.
 You can ask questions that complement what you already know about your users or confirm your guesses.
-* **First order amount and product category**\: Is there a correlation between a user\'s first order and future purchasing patterns?
+* **First order amount and product category**\: Is there a correlation between a user's first order and future purchasing patterns?

 ## Orders / Events Segments